 - Go to Spice of Life Beach in Allen and/or White Beach in Catarman for your beach fix.

-- Capul Island is another noteworthy destination while you’re in the province and should be in your itinerary before or after visiting Biri.
-This idyllic town has a centuries old church and lighthouse.
+- Capul Island is another noteworthy destination while you’re in the province and should be on your itinerary before or after visiting Biri.
+This idyllic town has a centuries-old church and lighthouse.

 Where to Stay

-If you are not spending your night on the island and still planning to see other attractions in Northern Samar, here are some of the choice accommodations in the municipality of Catarman, the capital of Northern Samar, according to Agoda users (as of August 2017).
+If you are not spending your night on the island and still planning to see other attractions in Northern Samar, here are some of the choice accommodations in the municipality of Catarman, the capital of Northern Samar, according to Agoda users.